mozilla/ActiveData/README.md

 ## Configuration

-The ActiveData service requires a configuration file that will point to the default ElasticSearch index.
+The ActiveData service requires a configuration file that will point to the default Elasticsearch index.
 You can find a few sample config files in `resources/config`.  `simple_settings.json` is simplest one:

 ```javascript